-Deformation in a solar panel traditionally occurs in the centre of a panel, it will begin to slump and bend.
-This is simply caused by low quality materials used to manufacture the panel, the weather/climate conditions over time will degrade the panel, this causes the panel to lose all aesthetics and if not replaced, affect the overall value of your property.
+Deformation in a solar panel traditionally occurs in the centre of a panel, where it will begin to slump and bend.
+This is simply caused by low quality materials used to manufacture the panel.
+The weather/climate conditions over time will degrade the panel, causing it to lose all aesthetics and if not replaced, affect the overall value of your property.
 If this happens to one solar panel in the array, it’s more than likely going to happen to another which means constant repairs and maintenance.

-Discolouration will make a panel appear a yellow/brown colour, this is a chemical reaction between the materials, this will appear in the first few years of sunlight exposure.
+Discolouration will make a panel appear a yellow/brown colour.
+This is a chemical reaction between the materials and will appear in the first few years of sunlight exposure.
 This comes down to lack of testing and product quality to ensure that the materials used are compatible.
 It is not yet known the effects on efficiency of the panel that this chemical reaction causes.

-An impressive product stands on its own without the over excited phrase Tier-1, due to notable advanced qualities.
-Features which are patented and impossible for the old technology of the world to compete.
-Therefore the inferior tend to exploit the term Tier-1.
-An overused word in the solar industry equally overused as the term High-Efficiency.
-The Tier-1 average is in fact 25% less efficient than the most efficient solar panels commercially available in Australia today.
+An impressive product stands on its own without the overexcited phrase Tier-1, due to notable advanced qualities.
+Features that are patented and impossible for the old technology of the world to compete.
+Therefore the inferior tend to exploit the term Tier-1 solar.
+Equally overused in the solar industry is the term High-Efficiency.
+The Tier-1 average is in fact 25% less efficient than the most efficient solar panels available in Australia today.

 Be the savvy shopper.

 Select solar panels based on performance and superior build quality, with awards and accolades by recognised industry bodies.
-Modules which are proven to outlast in Australian conditions with better than expected returns.
-Tier 1 is the easy to believe in a lacklustre industry term extorted by low-end marketers, usually spruiking a price which appears too good to be true, backed by the same warranties as to the sector leaders, claiming to be industry leaders themselves.
+Modules that are proven to outlast in Australian conditions with better than expected returns.
+“Tier-1 solar panels” is the easy-to-believe, lacklustre industry term extorted by low-end marketers, usually spruiking a price which appears too good to be true, backed by the same warranties as the sector leaders, claiming to be industry leaders themselves.

-The sad part, these unscrupulous companies exploit your little knowledge on a confusing purchase in a sea full of competition trying to win your business.
+The sad part is these unscrupulous companies exploit your little knowledge on a confusing purchase in a sea full of competition trying to win your business.

 With the worlds greatest product warranty one should not ignore German made SolarWatt solar panels for superior quality.
 SolarWatt solar panels are available in Australia from September 2017.

-SolarWorld have had an industry presence producing high-quality solar panels for over 42 years.
-As Germany’s largest solar panel manufacturer, SolarWorld manufacture every single element of each solar panel for complete quality control, from sand to module.
-Also backed by some of the industries greatest warranties, an investment in a SolarWorld solar panel is a secure investment.
+SolarWorld has had an industry presence producing high-quality solar panels for over 42 years.
+As Germany's largest solar panel manufacturer, SolarWorld manufactures every single element of each solar panel for complete quality control, from sand to module.
+Also backed by some of the industry's greatest warranties, an investment in a SolarWorld solar panel is a secure one.